osresearch/hcpy/README.md

 # Interface with Home Connect appliances in Python

 This is a very, very beta interface for Bosch-Siemens Home Connect devices through their local network connection.
-Unlike the usual reputation of IoT devices for very bad security, BSG seem to have done a decent job of designing their system, especially since they allow a no-cloud local control configuration.
+Unlike most IoT devices that have a reputation for very bad security, BSG seem to have done a decent job of designing their system, especially since they allow a no-cloud local control configuration.
 The protocols seem sound, use well tested cryptographic libraries (TLS PSK with